-Last Updated on January 13, 2026 by Tanya Janse van Rensburg
+Last Updated on April 3, 2026 by Rosslyn Tebbutt

 Neo-Classical interior design is a timeless style rooted in grandeur, harmony, and classical beauty.

-merging in the mid-18th century as a revival of Greco-Roman art and architecture, this aesthetic blends classical refinement with modern elegance—creating spaces that feel stately, serene, and dignified.
+Merging in the mid-18th century as a revival of Greco-Roman art and architecture, this aesthetic blends classical refinement with modern elegance—creating spaces that feel stately, serene, and dignified.

 Defined by symmetry, soft color palettes, sculptural elements, and an emphasis on scale and proportion, Neo-Classical design continues to influence everything from luxury homes to high-end hotels.